Adaptive GR(1) Specification Repair for Liveness-Preserving Shielding in Reinforcement Learning: The RepairRL Shielding Approach

-The shield $\mathcal{S}h$, thus only permits actions $a \in A_{\text{safe}}(s, \nu)$.
-If the agent proposes an action outside this set, the shield overrides it with a permissible alternative, either using an arbitrary partial ordering of the actions $A$ (e.g., via Q-function), or randomly sampling from $A_{\text{safe}}(s, \nu)$.
+The shield $\mathsf{Sh}$, thus only permits actions $a \in A^{\mathsf{Sh}}(s, \nu)$.
+If the agent proposes an action outside this set, the shield overrides it with a permissible alternative, either using an arbitrary partial ordering of the actions $A$ (e.g., via Q-function), or randomly sampling from $A^{\mathsf{Sh}}(s, \nu)$.
 This guarantees that the joint execution trace respects the guarantees $\mathcal{G}$ of the GR(1) specification, provided the environment adheres to the assumptions $\mathcal{A}$.
-This is formalized hereafter. \begin{corollary}[Correctness and Minimal Deviation]
+This is formalized as follows. \begin{proposition}[Correctness and Minimal Deviation] Let $\Phi= \langle \mathcal{A}, \mathcal{G} \rangle$ be realizable with winning region $\mathcal{W}$, and assume the environment satisfies $\mathcal{A}$.